For departures after 31 December 2014 this trip has variations.

 Watching Wildlife: Galapagos Islands - David Andrew - Lonely Planet Galapagos – Kurt Vonnecut Galapagos: A Natural History – Michael H Jackson

-You must pay US$110 entrance fee to Galapagos Islands National Park upon arrival at Baltra Airport in the Galapagos (this includes the $10 transit card fee).
-In the interest of speed and efficiency, this is best paid in cash.
-If your trip visits Isabela Island, there is also a US$20 park fee to be paid upon arrival.
+You must pay US$110 entrance fee to Galapagos Islands National Park upon arrival at Baltra or San Cristobal Airport in the Galapagos (this includes the $10 transit card fee).
+This has be paid in US dollar cash (credit cards are not accepted).
+If your trip visits Isabela Island, there is also a US$5 park fee to be paid upon arrival in some sites.

-The Trust supports the Galapagos Conservancy, an organisation dedicated to raising funds and awareness for Galapagos conservation.
+We support the work of The Galapagos Conservancy.
+The Conservancy is dedicated to raising funds and awareness for Galapagos conservation.
 It is a membership-based organisation and the largest source of private support for conservation efforts.
 The 11,000 Friends of Galapagos are individuals and institutions who care deeply about the Galapagos Islands, and understand the scientific importance of preserving this one-of-a-kind ecosystem.

 Funds raised by the Galapagos Conservancy support the core operations of the Charles Darwin Research Station (CDRS) and the Galapagos National Park Service (GNPS), both located on the island of Santa Cruz.